SKY-Studio-cn/SKY-Code/README.md

 *    For us
     > Better to make apps for SKY UI/OS
     > SKY-Engine is a modified version of TurboWarp.
+    > - Better to make apps for SKY UI/OS
+    > - SKY-Engine is a modified version of TurboWarp.
+    1. Open the file.
 *  how can you use it